 Overhang: As the stylus tracks across the record, it is important that the stylus remain tangent to the groove.
 Setting overhang we are aligning the cartridge to follow that ideal arc across the record.
 In a radial tracking tonearm, there are only a couple of points when it actually is tangent (null points).
 Without getting overly bogged down in technicalities, there are at least a couple of theories about where the null points should be, and so some gauges are slightly different than others depending on which the manufacturer thinks is best.

 To set overhang, you'll need an alignment gauge.
 There are a number of overhang gauges available through the years (DB Systems, Denessen Soundtractor, Mobile Fidelity Geodisc, to name a few).
-People usually like the one they've used before, but even the simple template provided with your turntable or tonearm are useable.
+People usually like the one they've used before, but even the simple template provided with your turntable or tonearm is useable.
 Our favorite, and the one we use here, is the precision tool from Dr. Feickert (pictured).
-It gives you option to set overhang at one of the three most popular geometries - Baerwald, Stevenson and Loefgren.
+It gives you the option to set overhang at one of the three most popular geometries - Baerwald, Stevenson, DIN, and Loefgren.

 VTA or SRA: VTA is an abbreviation for vertical tracking angle, SRA stands for stylus rake angle.
 The two terms (while not exactly the same, technically speaking) are often used interchangeably to describe the relative angle of the stylus to the groove.
-(Though I'd say SRA is the more accurate term, most audiophiles are more familiar with VTA, so I'll stick with it here).
 This angle is normally adjusted by raising or lowering the back of the tonearm (although shims can be used between the headshell and cartridge).